GitBruno/docxicml/README.md

 Limitations
 -----------

 As it stands, there is room for improvements.
 We need to finalise implementation of all [elements](#supported-elements) listed above.
 It might be a good idea to port this to Javascript so we can run it with easy on a wide variety of systems without installing the Java runtime.
-Both XSLT processor and Mammoth have Javascrip implementations: [mammoth.js](https://github.com/mwilliamson/mammoth.js), [Saxon-JS](www.saxonica.com/saxon-js).
+Both XSLT processor and Mammoth have Javascript implementations: [mammoth.js](https://github.com/mwilliamson/mammoth.js), [Saxon-JS](www.saxonica.com/saxon-js).
 It would be usefull to be able to round-trip the files.

 Getting Help